 Throughout my years of hosting, my best memories are these easy moments and everyday celebrations.
 Good food, good drinks, and, of course, lots of laughter is a simple and surefire recipe for an excellent time with friends and family.

-I love Harry & David’s Steak Burgers for cookouts.
+I love Harry & David Steak Burgers for cookouts.
 They cook like a burger, but eat like a steak.
 They’re delicious on their own or topped with cheese and all the fixings!
-I love creamy cheeses that melt easily like Colby jack, pepper jack, or even fresh mozzarella for a surprising twist.
+I love creamy cheeses that melt easily like Colby jack, pepper jack, or even fresh mozzarella for an Italian twist.
 For buns, buttery brioche ones are my go-tos, which I throw on the grill until they are nice and toasty.

 Now for the fun part: the toppings!
 Lettuce, thinly sliced red onion, heirloom tomatoes, pickles, sliced avocado or guacamole, and fresh herbs like cilantro and basil are some of my favorites.
 I like to arrange a big platter with fresh vegetables in advance and keep it in the fridge until our guests arrive — this frees me up to talk with everyone, rather than spending all the time in the kitchen.